 As Ella travelled, her sister Anna married the painter Julian Alden Weir.
-Ella and her mother, Anna, spent time caring for Anna and Julian's eldest child in 1889, when the couple went to recuperate after personal losses.
-After Anna's tragic death due to complication from childbirth in 1892, Julian asked Ella and her mother to again to help care for his daughters.
+After her tragic death due to complications from childbirth in 1892, Julian asked Ella and her mother to care for his daughters.
 He wrote to the Baker family asking, "Will not you and Ella live here with me?
 There is so much more demand from these little ones than I can do and we will try to bring them up as Puss [Anna] would have them."

 Dorothy Weir Young later noted: "Hers [Ellas] was an unselfish and generous nature, and she gave herself unstintingly to make a home for the children, until the house that had at first been a dreary, desolate place to enter, with no lamps lit as the evening drew on and everything left at sixes and sevens, became, under her charge, once more a home and a happy place to live in.
 She loved the children, and they were devoted to her; and to Julian she gave the intimate companionship that he needed so badly.
 She had, besides, excellent taste and a real knowledge of art, for she was herself, an amateur painter of distinction."